 At the end of each Term any items of furniture which you have moved, e.g. beds, must be returned to their normal position.
-Fines will be levied if furniture has not been returned to its rightful room and position.
+Fines will be levied if furniture has not been returned to its original room and position.
 Food must be cleared out of gyp rooms and fridges.
 Failure to remove possessions from rooms at the end of each period of FPR may result in the student being called back to remove them, or if necessary, College staff or a removals company will remove and store items and this expense will be charged to the student concerned.
 The student may also be charged rent for the period when the possessions remain in the room.

 All personal possessions must be removed at the end of the academic year.
-The Housekeeping staff cannot be expected to package and label anything left in your room or in the gyp rooms or other common areas after your own occupancy has ended.
-Such things will be assumed to be surplus to your requirements and will be disposed of.
+Any remaining items will be assumed to be surplus to your requirements and will be disposed of.